Manual Lymphatic Drainage

 What a Treatment Looks Like

+Unlike deep massage, MLD uses very light, rhythmic, wave-like strokes that work in harmony with your body’s natural rhythm.
+The movements are soothing and precise, stimulating lymphatic flow without pressure, often leaving clients in a meditative, deeply relaxed state.
 Because lymph nodes are concentrated in areas such as the abdomen, inner thighs, and underarms, these areas may be included in treatment.
 You will always remain appropriately draped, with sensitive areas covered at all times, and techniques are performed with the utmost professionalism and care.

 Contraindications